Mirages: On Anthropomorphism in Dialogue Systems: Consequences of Anthropomorphism

 \section{Consequences of Anthropomorphism}

 The anthropomorphism of dialogue systems can induce a number of adverse societal effects, e.g. they can generate unreliable information and reinforce social roles, language norms, and stereotypes.

-\paragraph{Trust and Deception} When people are unaware that they are interacting with automated systems they may behave differently than if they know the true nature of their colocutor.
-The trust placed in systems grows as they become more humanlike, whether or not the trust is warranted.
+\paragraph{Trust and Deception} When people are unaware that they are interacting with automated systems they may behave differently than if they know the true nature of their interlocutor. \citet{chiesurin2023dangers} show that system responses which excessively use natural-sounding linguistic phenomena can instil unjustified trust into the factual correctness of a system's answer.
+Thus the trust placed in systems grows as they exhibit anthropomorphic behaviour, whether or not the trust is warranted.

-This may be even more problematic when users are members of vulnerable populations, such as the very young, the elderly, or people with illnesses or disabilities.
-Although dialogue systems may be a possible solution to loneliness, socially disconnected individuals can be particularly vulnerable to such trust issues.
+This may be even more problematic when users are members of vulnerable populations, such as the very young, the elderly, or people with illnesses or disabilities, or simply lack subject matter expertise.
+Although dialogue systems have been `put forth' as a possible solution to loneliness, socially disconnected individuals can be particularly vulnerable to such trust issues.
 Children have also been shown to overestimate the intelligence of voice assistants such as Amazon Alexa, and to be unsure of whether they have emotions or feelings~\citep{andries-robertson-2023-alexa}.
 Given UNESCO's declaration that children have the right to participate in the design of the technological systems that affect them~\citep{dignum-etal-2021-policy}, developers may be obliged to bear these considerations in mind.

+\paragraph{Gendering Machines} People may gender technologies in the face of even minimal gender markers~\citep{reeves-nass-1996-media}, as evident in commercial dialogue systems~\cite{abercrombie-etal-2021-alexa}.
+Even without \emph{any} gender markers, people still apply binary gender to dialogue systems~\cite{aylett-etal-2019-right,sutton-etal-2020-gender}, as was the case for the `genderless' voice assistant \textit{Q}.
+While some companies now have begun to offer greater diversity of voices and have moved away from default female-gendered voices~\citep{iyengar-2021-apple}, non-binary or gender-ambiguous dialogue systems such as \textsc{Sam}~\cite{danielescu-etal-2023-creating} are almost nonexistent, leaving people who identify as such without representation.
+Summarizing \citet{west-etal-2019-blush}, \citet{unesco-2019} argue that that encouraging or enabling users to predominantly gender systems as female reinforces gender stereotypes of women as inferior to men: